-So basically, you as an investor own units that represents the portion of the fund you hold.
-The investor is also known as an unitholder.
+So basically, you as an investor own units that represent the portion of the fund you hold.
+The investor is also known as a unitholder.
 The increase in the value of the investments along with other incomes earned from it is then distributed to the unitholders in proportion to the number of units owned.
 This is given after deducting applicable expenses.